awslabs/aws-encryption-sdk-specification/changes/2020-06-16_required-examples/change.md

 ## Motivation

+The primary motivations for requiring examples include:

+- Providing guidance to AWS Encryption SDK customers.
+- Facilitating documentation and interoperability.
-The two primary motivations for requiring examples are to provide guidance to AWS Encryption SDK customers and to force AWS Encryption SDK developers to use the APIs that they design and build to verify that they provide the intended user experience.
+- Encouraging AWS Encryption SDK developers to work backwards from the caller experience to verify that APIs and components provide the intended functionality, clarity, and ease of use.
+- Demonstrating that all implementations can be used to solve the same problems.

 ## Drawbacks